keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments.md

 INSTRUCTIONS on how to follow labs by week

-👉❗ = New week
+👉❗ = New Lab

-👉❗ WEEK 1 LAB ASSESSMENTS
+👉❗  LAB ASSESSMENTS : EC2

 Had to make a lab that introduced me to Amazon EC2. 💻 After doing the lab, the outcome was to learn the following